Writer, Fighter, Leader: Yahya Sinwar, "The Most Dangerous Man In The World"

 Also Read: What Is Hamas’ Message To Israel By Electing Yahya Sinwar ?

 He played key role in the kidnapping of Israeli soldier Gilad Shalit in 2006.
-He was captured by Hamas during a cross-border raid on June 25, 2006.
+Shalit was captured by Hamas during a cross-border raid on June 25, 2006.
 Everything that has happened so far since October 7th, resembles everything that happened after Shalit was captured.

-Hamad capture Israeli soldiers to release the Palestinians in Israeli prison.
+Hamas capture Israeli soldiers to release the Palestinians in Israeli prison.
 Sinwar once said during an interview, “for the prisoner, capturing an Israeli soldier is the best news in the universe, because he knows that a glimmer of hope has been opened for him”, as quoted by media.

 Sinwar transformed into a well-chiselled leader during his time in the prison.
-He even mastered Hebrew language through an online program and extensively studied Israeli news to comprehend the enemy’s adversary better.
+He mastered Hebrew language through an online program, and extensively studied Israeli news to comprehend the enemy’s adversary better.
 He even translated Hebrew autobiographies of former Shin Bet – Internal security service of Israel – chiefs into Arabic, sharing them with fellow inmates to study counterterrorism tactics.
 “They wanted prison to be a grave for us, a mill to grind our will, determination and bodies.
 But, thank God, with our belief in our cause we turned the prison into sanctuaries of worship and academies for study”, media quoted Sinwar as saying.

 Also Read: Opinion: Hamas And The Politics Of Hostage Exchange